Learn how to remove contact lenses quickly and easily.

 Wash and dry hands thoroughly.

 Place a cloth on a table or, if in the bathroom, put the plug in the sink and place a towel inside, in case you drop the lens.
+OR use a handy lens catcher like the one mentioned above.

 Pull the edge of the eyelid towards the ear, looking down as you do so and cupping the other hand under the eye ready to catch the contact lens.